henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 content-action:

 : a set of types that expresses a type of action (e.g. add, delete, update).
-Can be associated, for instance, with an event CIE or with an network observation
+Can be associated, for instance, with an event subject or with an network observation

 : References: {{ARF}}